codingoutloud/LoginEventSummarizer/BACKLOG.md

 - ⬜️ &nbsp; Parameterize the optional output CSV filename (currently is hard-coded)
 - ⬜️ &nbsp; Parameterize the optional time range considered for summarization (currently is hard-coded)
 - ⬜️ &nbsp; Enhance stats.sh to not hard-code the CSV filename (other scripts use environment variable)
+- ⬜️ &nbsp; Consider modifying tool to first generate details.csv, then derive all summary files from that CSV
 - ⬜️ &nbsp; Enhance to support CSV file generation that sums up the number of security events by IP
 - ⬜️ &nbsp; Enhance to support CSV file generation that sums up the number of security events by country
 - ⬜️ &nbsp; Enhance to support CSV file generation that outputs the individual security events